manoabookswap/manoabookswap.github.io/index.md

 (April 13, 2017 - April 25, 2017)

-The goal of Milestone 2 is to implement the data models for the profile and books collection, along with the addition of class listings and a general UI overhaul.
+The goal of Milestone 2 is to implement the data models for the profile and books collection, along with the addition of class listings, a general UI overhaul, and overall functionality.
 The data model will be implemented as a set of Javascript classes.
 Overall, our application will have some functionality to its pages that the user can interact with.

 Milestone 2 was implemented as [ManoaBookSwap Github Milestone M2](https://github.com/manoabookswap/manoabookswap/issues)